Karana316/flask-aws-tutorial/README.md

 find the endpoint and/or Open the application from the left menu.

 ## How To Run on AWS via CodePipeline
+For this I used the Console.

+### Create the application and environment in Elastic Beanstalk
+1. In AWS Console, go to Elastic Beanstalk and click Create Application.
+Name it flask-aws and choose Python as the platform.
+It currently defaults to what we want, which is Python 3.8 running on 64bit Amazon Linux 2.
+2. Choose to leave the app as the sample application and click Create Application.
+3. This has created both an application and an environment.

+The problem with the pipeline below is that there is no place to set the environment during deployment.
+The database will not be created without the environment variables it requires.
+Therefore, we need to set them manually.

+1. Go to the Flaskaws-env and choose Configuration on the left.
+Then Edit on the right of the Software row.
+2. Scroll down and add all environment variables, then Apply.

+### Create the Code Pipeline
+1. In AWS Console, go to CodePipeline and click Create Pipeline.
+2. Name the pipeline and let it create a new service role.
+Don't worry about Advanced Settings.
+Click Next.
+3. On the next page, choose GitHub (Version 2) as the Source provider.
+If you don't have a connection set up, you will click Connect to GitHub, login, and allow the app access to the repo.
+4. Choose flask-aws-tutorial as the repository and master-aws as the branch.
+I created a copy of my master branch so that GitHub Actions would stay separate during testing.
+5. Leave the box checked that says "Start the pipeline on source code change".
+We want this to happen.
+And then choose CodePipeline default for the output artifact format.
+Click Next.
+6. Skip the build stage.
+7. For Deploy, choose AWS Elastic Beanstalk.
+Choose the Application name and Environment name you created in Elastic Beanstalk.
+Click Next.
+8. Review and create pipeline.

+Now
+...

+In Elastic Beanstalk, go to the flask-aws-env environment and choose config on the le

 ## Continued Development

 ### Code Changes
 Just commit to your repo.
-Ideally this is on a dev branch, and you pull-request into the master/main.
+Ideally this is on a dev branch, and pull-request into the master/main.

 ### Database Changes
 As you make changes that affect the database, you will need to create new migrations.
 ```commandline
 $ flask db migrate -m "another migration."
 ```
 Review the script it creats within the migrations > versions folder.
-You add/commit these to the repo, and the pipeline will migrate the changes.
+Add/commit new migrations to the repo, and the pipeline will migrate the changes.
 [Documentation](https://flask-migrate.readthedocs.io/en/latest/index.html) for Flask-Migrate.

 ### Package Changes